 For #2, check out this KB article to verify the web service credential being used in the data connection in the Gateway application.

 For #3, it is recommended that the Gateway be installed on a dedicated machine to ensure it has sufficient resources to run integrations.
-In terms of system specs, we can only provide the minimum requirements, depending on the organization's usage, you may need to beef up the machine accordingly.
+In terms of system specs, we can only provide the minimum requirements, depending on the organization's usage, you may need to increase the resources on the machine accordingly.
+Some hints that you may be coming across a configuration issue include:

 Please reference our system reqs for more information on the server specs for the Gateway.